InkbridgeNetworks/freeradius_genie-v2/README.md

 ### Linking your FreeRADIUS server to Sonar

 Once this configuration is done, we need to add the RADIUS server into Sonar.
-Inside your Sonar instance, enter the **Network** navigation menu entry and click **RADIUS Server**.
+Inside your Sonar instance, go to **Settings** and enter the **Networking** navigation menu entry and click **RADIUS Servers**.

 ![Configuring Sonar](https://github.com/SonarSoftware/freeradius_genie/blob/master/images/sonar_config.png)